WHAT IS THE BEST EXHIBITION SPACE?

 Essentially you are inside a shell.
 Fascia panels often obscure your visibility and ugly grid systems don’t lure in the crowds.
 Many people are unaware that you can ask for the fascia panels and the grid scheme to be removed.
 This leaves you with a basic shell scheme structure (just the walls) but opens up your stand.

-If you are a first-time exhibitor, shell schemes may appeal to you because the cost includes the additional features (lighting, power etc.) and makes the process easier and less time consuming.
+If you are a first-time exhibitor, a shell space at an exhibition may appeal to you because the cost includes the additional features (lighting, power etc.) and makes the process easier and less time consuming.
 Space only does require a larger investment however, it gives you a real opportunity to stand out from the crowd and make your exhibition a success.

 It’s a good idea to think about your requirements for future shows.
 If you are looking for a cost-effective solution but can’t decide between a shell scheme and space only then you could look for modular exhibition stands.
 Our custom modular stands change from show to show, giving you the flexibility to redesign and reconfigure your exhibit (for shell scheme and space only) without the expense of two different exhibition solutions.

-The size of the floor space you choose to book is a crucial factor.
-Too small and you could go unnoticed, too large and you might overstretch your budget.
-There are loads of ways to maximise space on your exhibition stand so aim to priorities budget over the space size.
+The size of the exhibition space you choose to book is a crucial factor.
+Too small and you could go unnoticed, too large and you might overstretch your budget with not enough left to fill it.
+There are loads of ways to maximise space on your exhibition stand so aim to prioritise budget over the space size.

-The size of space that you need will need to display the product or service you are exhibiting.
-Merlo attended Lamma 2020 and needed two spaces to display their products.
+The size of space that you need will be affected by the product or service you are exhibiting.
+Merlo, who sell farm machinery, attended Lamma 2020 and needed two spaces to display their products.
 A business with smaller products or that offers a service wouldn’t need as much floor space.

-A general rule of thumb for exhibitors is to spend one-third of their budget on the space.
+A general rule of thumb is to spend one-third of your budget on the exhibition space.
 This leaves two thirds to cover your exhibition stand, staffing, and additional costs.
 Spending too much money on the space can stretch your budget and force you to opt for a low-cost exhibit.
 It is often better to choose a smaller alternative, and wow the attendees with an amazing stand.

 Once you have decided what size the floor space you want is, you need to decide the layout and orientation.
 The orientation of your exhibit could make the difference between a high footfall and going unseen.

-When talking about orientation, we look at side spaces, corner spaces, peninsular and island spaces.
+You can obtain an exhibition space plan from the event organiser.
+When designing an exhibition space, we look at side spaces, corner spaces, peninsular and island spaces.
 Each of which have unique benefits that could make your show a success.

-The majority of spaces are found at the side of the aisles.
-These spaces give you a steady flow of footfall, but leaving just one side open could inevitably block the view.
+The majority of these exhibition spaces are found at the side of the aisles.
+They give you a steady flow of footfall, but leaving just one side open could inevitably block the view.

 Delegates moving down these aisles are bombarded with branding, sales pitches, giveaways and more so trying to stand out can be harder.
 Use eye-catching graphics and a strong pre-show marketing strategy to raise awareness of your exhibit and presence.